Quasaur/thoughts/content/THOUGHTS/FRUSTRATION.md

 ---
-creationdate: 2022-09-01
-creationdatetime: 20:14
-zettelkasten: 202209012014
+title: "Thought: FRUSTRATION"
+draft: false
-aliases: [Failure, Religion]
+aliases:
+- "Thought: Failure"
+- "Thought: Religion"
 ---
-# FRUSTRATION
+# Thought: FRUSTRATION
+> [!Thought]
-You will give up on you...
+> You will give up on you...
-…before GOD does.
-That is the POWER of The Gospel!!!
-GOD always finishes what He starts, else NONE OF US would find ourselves in Heaven.
+> …before GOD does.
+> That is the POWER of The Gospel!!!
+> GOD always finishes what He starts, else NONE OF US would find ourselves in Heaven.

 ## Dataview
 ptopic:: [[topic-FAITHFULNESS]]
 type:: #type/template
-title:: "FRUSTRATION"
+title:: "Thought: FRUSTRATION"
 level:: 2
 social:: [ #frustration #spirituality #assurance #fathergod #jesuschrist ]